SHIELD-SciTech/pysml/README.md

 # PySML

 PySML (Python Strategic Hardware-Independent Learning) is a research-grade deep learning framework that mirrors the ergonomics of PyTorch while targeting CPU, NVIDIA CUDA, and Intel XPU from a single codebase.
 The library emphasizes explicit control over tensors, modules, and device placement so experimenters can prototype new architectures without juggling backend-specific forks.
+The v1.0 release locks in a stable API surface, refreshed documentation, and an expanded example gallery that covers text, audio, and vision workloads on every supported backend.

 ## Project Highlights
 - **Unified tensor core** – `pysml.tensor.Tensor` centralizes device-aware storage, gradient tracking, and dtype conversions while exposing familiar helpers such as `.to()`, `.cuda()`, and `.backward()`.